The Undercliff Walk

 The path is just over 5 kms long.
 Both pedestrians and cyclists can use the Undercliff Walk.

-Occasionally we need to close parts of the Undercliff Walk if the cliffs become unstable - AT PRESENT THE UNDERCLIFF WALK IS FULLY OPEN OVER ITS WHOLE LENGTH.
+Occasionally we need to close parts of the Undercliff Walk if the cliffs become unstable.

 How to access the Undercliff Walk